 I’m sure most of us can trace our start in music back to playing instruments as kids.
 Like anyone else, my parents tried to start me out young.
 I played the violin as a child but didn’t stick with it.
-Later in life, I picked up the bass guitar, but then swapped it out again for a normal six string.
-That didn’t stick either and for a long time, I wasn’t a part of music at all.
+Later in life, I picked up the bass guitar, but then swapped it out again for a normal six-string.
+That didn’t stick either, and for a long time, I wasn’t a part of music at all.

-Then in high school, my friends exposed me to underground bass music parties, and the rest is history.
+Then, in high school, my friends exposed me to underground bass music parties, and the rest is history.
 I became obsessed with sound design and music production and began my music project.

 How do you balance the two?

 How do I do it?
 It’s really important to stay organized.
 I’m a freak for productivity apps and keeping myself on top of both short and long-term goals.
 Sometimes things take the back burner, and it’s okay.
 Arcade has largely engulfed my life these past two years, but I’ve still managed to continue to produce and perform music.
-It’s not gonna get easier anytime soon, but when you’re doing what you love, it’s easy to forget that it’s work.
+It’s not going to get easier anytime soon, but when you’re doing what you love, it’s easy to forget that it’s work.